Orange Rainfall Warning Active for Cork Until 6pm

 "In recent weeks, the weather over Ireland has been very unsettled with spells of heavy rain moving across the country.
 Many rivers are swollen and approaching bank-full conditions."

-A weather front will move eastwards over Ireland today, becoming slow-moving over the country.
-Spells of heavy rain will feed in from the southwest through tonight, tomorrow and for a time on Sunday night, before eventually clearing early on Monday.
+A weather front moved eastwards over Ireland yesterday, becoming slow-moving over the country.
+Spells of heavy rain fed in from the southwest through last night and continue today, expected to clear for a time tonight before eventually clearing early on Monday.

 Cork and Kerry are the only counties under an Orange level warning, reflecting the highest rainfall totals expected in these areas.
 Yellow level rainfall warnings have been issued for other counties.